1989 Toyota Corolla check engine light

 I am having difficulty accessing our database to get information on how to go about retrieving the trouble codes.

-If you are able to find the Diagnostic Link Connector underhood, use a jumper wire to bridge the TE2 and E1 terminal.
-Turn the ignition switch on and count the blinking of the CEL to retrieve the trouble code.
+If you are able to find the Diagnostic Link Connector underhood, use a jumper wire to bridge the TE2 and E1 terminal. turn the ignition switch on and count the blinking of the CEL to retrieve the trouble code.

 Let me know what you find.

-Sunday, May 16th, 2010 AT 2:45 AM
+May 16, 2010 at 2:45 AM